Offline Report Cards and Custom Dashboards

 In this cases since the intention is to find if child is dead, hence it can be assumed to be captured in the last encounter or in program exit form based on the domain knowledge

-• Consider another usecase, where observations of numeric concepts need to be compared.
+• Please also refer to Filter based on a custom observation value expression pattern above, before using this.
+Consider another use case, where observations of numeric concepts need to be compared.
 This is not possible to achieve via realm query since the solution would involve the need for JSON parsing of the stored observation.
 Hence JS logic is appropriate here. (refer below code example)

 • Find children with birth weight less than 2.
 Birth weight is captured in enrolment